vscode-kubernetes-tools/vscode-kubernetes-tools/debug-on-kubernetes.md

 ## 3. Extension Settings for debugging
    * `vs-kubernetes` - Parent for Kubernetes-related extension settings
       * `vs-kubernetes.autoCleanupOnDebugTerminate` - The flag to control whether to auto cleanup the created Deployment and associated Pod by the command "Kubernetes: Debug (Launch)".
 The cleanup action occurs when it failed to start debug session or debug session terminated.
-If not specified, the extension will prompt for `"Clean Up"` or not.
+If not specified, the extension will prompt for whether to clean up or not.
+You might choose not to clean up if you wanted to view pod logs, etc.
    * `vsdocker.imageUser` - Image prefix for docker images e.g. 'docker.io/brendanburns'.

 ## 4. How to use it for Java debugging